aimat-lab/gcnn_keras/training/results/README.md

 ## SIDERDataset

-SIDER (MoleculeNet) consists of 1427 compounds as smiles and data of drugs approved by the FDA and those that have failed clinical trials for toxicity reasons.
+SIDER (MoleculeNet) consists of 1427 compounds as smiles and data for adverse drug reactions (ADR), grouped into 27 system organ classes.
 We use random 5-fold cross-validation.
-The first label 'approved' is chosen as target.

 | model     | kgcnn   |   epochs | Accuracy               | AUC(ROC)               |
 |:----------|:--------|---------:|:-----------------------|:-----------------------|